 The main outflow of the lake is assumed to be located in the last lake basin.
 Here outflow is estimated by a rating curve, either a specific equation or with the general equation, or by regulation routine.
 The threshold may be changing over the year as described in Section Two rating curves above.
 If the water level is below the threshold then the outflow is zero or if the production flow regulation is used there is production flow.
 See Section Production flow above.
-In addition the lake can have branched outflows out of the multi-basin lake from other lakebasins.
-The branched outflows is specified in LakeData and can be a rating curve or a production flow that uses the same thresholds as the main outlet.
+In addition the lake can have outflows out of the multi-basin lake from other lakebasins.
+These additional outflows are then the flow in the branch of these lakebasins.
+The outflow in a branch going out of the multi-basin lake is specified in LakeData for that lakebasin.
+It can be a rating curve or a production flow.
+If it is a production flow it uses the same thresholds as those for the main outflow of the multi-basin lake, i.e. w0 and wmin.